cdapio/cdap/cdap-docs/examples-manual/source/examples/index.rst

       numbers which are then counted by downstream Flowlets.
   * - :doc:`Purchase<purchase>`
-    - This example demonstrates use of many of the CDAP components—Streams, Flows, Flowlets, Datasets, Queries, MapReduce, Workflows, and Services—in a single Application.
+    - This example demonstrates use of many of the CDAP components—Streams, Flows, Flowlets, Datasets, Queries, MapReduce Programs, Workflows, and Services—in a single Application.

       A Flow receives events from a Stream, each event describing a purchase ("John bought 5 apples for $2");
       the Flow processes the events and stores them in a Dataset.
-A Mapreduce Job reads the Dataset, compiles the purchases for each customer into a purchase history and stores the histories in a second Dataset.
+A MapReduce Job reads the Dataset, compiles the purchases for each customer into a purchase history and stores the histories in a second Dataset.
       The purchase histories can then be queried either through a Service or an ad-hoc SQL query.
   * - :doc:`Spark K-Means<spark-k-means>`